 Young people experiencing homelessness need access to supportive and well-resourced services which provide them with the help they need to get back on their feet.
 That’s why Anglicare Victoria’s Youth Refuge exists, offering safe and secure crisis accommodation for young people between the ages of 16 and 22 who are experiencing homelessness.

 Each young person that enters the refuge is provided with a key worker who works with them intensively to develop a case plan.
 The workers meet with their clients on a weekly basis and address the issues that have contributed to the young person’s homelessness.
-The young person identities key goals that they would like to work on, such as job seeking, physical health, mental health, education, family reconciliation and alcohol and drug issues.
+The young person identifies key goals that they would like to work on, such as job seeking, physical health, mental health, education, family reconciliation and alcohol and drug issues.
 Staff take turns running sessions on a variety of issues such as budgeting, cooking, hygiene, sexual health, contraception, smoking, drugs and alcohol, driving, interview skills and art projects that can be used as a distraction from risky or negative behaviours.

 Recent Youth Homelessness Matters statistics indicate that 42% of the homelessness population is under 25 years old.
 Over the past few years, Youth Refuge workers have noticed an increase in the number of clients presenting with mental health and drug and alcohol issues.